CoBrALab/twolevel_ants_dbm/README.md

 Skull stripped files produce better initial affine matches during registration and provide stronger features to SyN registration stages compared to unstripped files.

+## Configuration

+Suggested configuration is to use a ``--rigid-model-target``, typically an MNI model, with the brain extracted.
+If you have a sufficently large population, you may wish to upsample the target to twice the resolution of your population, to take advantage of the population random sampling of the underlying average anatomy.

 # Outputs

 ``twolevel_dbm.py`` produces three types of jacobian determinant images from the